List of Macarthur FC records and statistics

 Macarthur Football Club is an Australian professional association football club based in Oran Park, Sydney.
 The club was formed in 2017 as Macarthur South West United before being renamed as Macarthur FC in 2019.

 The list encompasses the honours won by Macarthur FC, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Macarthur FC players on the international stage.
 Attendance records at Campbelltown are also included.

 Macarthur FC has won one top-flight title that being the Australia Cup in 2022.
-The club's record appearance maker is Lachlan Rose who made 64 appearances between 2020 and the present day.
-Matt Derbyshire is Macarthur FC's record goalscorer, scoring 14 goals in total.
+The club's record appearance maker is Filip Kurto, who has currently made 116 appearances between 2021 to the present.
+Valère Germain is Macarthur FC's record goalscorer, scoring 28 goals in total.